본문 바로가기

 Japanese Golf Legend "Jumbo" Ozaki Passes Away

-Rory McIlroy (Northern Ireland) enjoyed the best moment of his year.
+Rory McIlroy of Northern Ireland enjoyed the best moment of his year.

-In April, he won the Masters and completed the career Grand Slam by capturing all four major championships.
-This is only the sixth time in history such a feat has been achieved.
-Ranked No. 2 in the world, he claimed three victories on the PGA Tour this year, including the Masters.
-He also won The Players Championship, known as the "fifth major."
-This was selected by The Asia Business Daily as one of the top five golf news stories of 2025.
+In April, he won the Masters, achieving a career Grand Slam by capturing all four major championships.
+This remarkable feat makes him only the sixth player in history to do so.
+Ranked second in the world, he secured three wins on the PGA Tour this year, including the Masters.
+He also claimed victory at The Players Championship, often referred to as the "fifth major."
+These are among the top five golf news stories of 2025, as selected by The Asia Business Daily.

-Scottie Scheffler (United States) and Atthaya Thitikul (Thailand) emerged as the dominant players on the men's and women's tours, respectively.
-World No. 1 Scheffler played in 20 PGA Tour events this year and secured an impressive six victories.
-Although he started the season late due to a palm injury, he still captured two major titles at the PGA Championship and The Open.
-In the past 40 years, Scheffler is only the second player after Tiger Woods (United States), the "golf emperor," to achieve six or more PGA Tour wins in consecutive years.
+Scottie Scheffler of the United States and Atthaya Thitikul of Thailand emerged as the dominant players on the men's and women's tours, respectively.
+World No. 1 Scheffler played in 20 PGA Tour events this year and amassed an impressive six victories.
+Although he started his season late due to a palm injury, he still managed to win two major championships: the PGA Championship and The Open.
+Over the past 40 years, Scheffler is only the second player, after "golf emperor" Tiger Woods, to record six or more PGA Tour victories in consecutive years.

-"Bear" Lee Seungtaek and "Attack Leader" Yumin Hwang also created meaningful moments.
-Lee Seungtaek, a long hitter on the Korea Professional Golfers' Association (KPGA) Tour, earned the right to compete on the PGA Tour.
-After finishing fifth in last year's Genesis Points, he advanced directly to the second stage of PGA Tour Q-School and tied for 14th in the Q-School Finals, securing a Korn Ferry Tour card awarded to the top 40 players.
-This year, Lee finished runner-up once and placed in the top 10 six times on the Korn Ferry Tour.
-By ranking third in Korn Ferry Tour points, he will debut on the PGA Tour next year.
+“Bear” Lee Seungtaek and “Captain” Yumin Hwang also produced memorable moments.
+Lee Seungtaek, a long hitter on the Korea Professional Golfers’ Association (KPGA) Tour, earned the right to compete on the PGA Tour.
+After finishing fifth in last year’s Genesis Points, he advanced directly to the second stage of PGA Tour Q-School and finished tied for 14th in the Q-School Final, securing a Korn Ferry Tour card awarded to the top 40 players.
+This year, Lee recorded one runner-up finish and six top-10 finishes on the Korn Ferry Tour.
+He ranked third in Korn Ferry Tour points and will debut on the PGA Tour next year.

-A star has fallen.
-Masashi "Jumbo" Ozaki (Japan), who holds the record for most wins in Japan Golf Tour Organization (JGTO) history with 94 victories, passed away at the age of 78.
+A legend has passed away.
+Masashi “Jumbo” Ozaki of Japan, who holds the record for most wins on the Japan Golf Tour Organization (JGTO) with 94 victories, died at the age of 78.
 Born in 1947, Ozaki had been battling colon cancer since being diagnosed a year ago.
-He captured his first title at the 1971 Japan PGA Championship and achieved 94 wins on the JGTO from the 1973 Kanto Pro Championship to the 2002 ANA Open.
-His victory at the 2002 ANA Open at 55 years and 7 months old remains the oldest winner record on the JGTO.
+He claimed his first victory at the Japan PGA Championship in 1971, and on the JGTO, he notched 94 wins from the 1973 Kanto Pro Championship to the 2002 ANA Open.
+His victory at the 2002 ANA Open, achieved at the age of 55 years and 7 months, remains the oldest win in JGTO history.
 He was inducted into the World Golf Hall of Fame in 2011.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.